maxmurdoch/flock/src/pages/products/hobbyist.md

 doINeedInsurance:
   bigText: >-
-    Whilst it's not a legal requirement for hobbyist drone pilots to have insurance, it's important to recognise the risks: a flying robot with spinning propellers has the potential to cause some serious damage if something were to go wrong 40m up in the air.
+    Whilst it's not a legal requirement for hobbyist drone pilots to have insurance in the UK, it's important to recognise the risks: a flying robot with spinning propellers has the potential to cause some serious damage if something were to go wrong.

-    And that's where we can help.
-Flock's Public Liability insurance covers you against 3rd party claims, giving you peace of mind from the second you take off.
+    That's where the Flock Cover app comes in.
+Our Public Liability policies cover you against 3rd party claims, giving you peace of mind from the second you take off.
 What's more, our policies are Underwritten by Allianz, the world's leading aviation insurer.
   smallText: ''
   title: |-
     I fly my drone for fun,